Dr. Sheri R. Noviello, Interim Provost and Vice President for Academic Affairs

 Requirements vary according to the major program.

-See the requirements for Area F in the departmental section of your major.
+See the requirements for the Core Field of Study area in the departmental section of your major.

 eCore® and VSU’s Core Curriculum